aw/picolisp-nanomsg/EXPLAIN.md

 ## 3. public

 We've defined quite a few public functions which can be called from outside the library.
 Nanomsg doesn't provide these, so we made them in order to make your life easier.
-Instead of interacting directly the the `native` function calls, you can use a simple _public function_ and move on with your life.
+Instead of interacting directly with the `native` function calls, you can use a simple _public function_ and move on with your life.

 I'll only explain the `msg-recv` function, since it does some pretty cool stuff.